 Noteworthy's primary user interface is a command-line utility.
 We've spent a considerable amount of effort in making sure it is well documented.

 Here's the output of:

 First, make sure Docker is installed.

-Copy and paste the shell command below to install the notectl command-line utility.
+Copy and paste the Bash command below to install the notectl command-line utility.

-notectl reservation invite deviceName to generate an invite if you're running your own Hub) and a domain name.
+You'll be prompted to enter an invite code and a domain name.
 You can claim a free noteworthy.im subdomain by typing mycoolsubdomain is something that hasn't already been claimed) OR you can point mycoolsobdomain.yourdomain.com as CNAMEs to hub.noteworthy.im if you want to bring your own domain.

 Thats it!
 It's that easy to get started with Noteworthy.